Courses Master Display 2026-2027

 Degrowth, Capitalism, Corporate Social Responsibility (CSR), Stakeholder theory

-Assessment methods (indicative; course manual is definitive) Written Exam / Portfolio
+Assessment methods (INDICATIVE; course manual is definitive) Written Exam / Portfolio

 Evaluation in previous academic year For the complete evaluation of this course please click "here"